Skip to content

 Divisibility Rule of 7

-1. Take the last digit and then double the last digit.
+1. Take the last digit of the number and double it.

-2. Subtract the result from the remaining number.
+2. Subtract the result from the remaining number (the number without the last digit).

-3. If the number is 0 or a multiple of 7, then the original number is divisible by 7.
-Else, it is not divisible by 7.
+3. If the result is 0 or a multiple of 7, then the original number is divisible by 7.
+Otherwise, it is not divisible by 7."

 Divisibility Rule of 7